RCE Foto

 Cons: No second SD slot

 Opinion: Undecided between the A7 C and the A7 III I opted for this one and I do not regret it.
-It has a futuristic autofocus (arrival from a7 II).
-Weight and size are more than ideal (finally I can slip the car into the crampon pocket of the backpack and I still have room for the 70-200).
+The autofocus is excellent, it only loses a little in dark environments.
+Perfect weight and size (I can slip the car into the crampon pocket of the backpack and I still have room for the 70-200).
 The battery life is great.
-A quality that is perhaps underestimated is the completely silent shot.
-As for buttons, dials, ergonomics...
-It's personal.
-The lack of the front ring, as well as the viewfinder a bit sacrificed, as far as I'm concerned are small shortcomings.
+Possibility of silent shooting, which also extends the life of the shutter.
+The lack of the front ring to adjust the apertures is annoying, the viewfinder is not the best but it is a sacrifice that makes the machine a little more compact.
 The real flaw is the absence of the second SD slot.
-For some reason I thought it held up better at high ISOs, however there is no harm.
-Someone said that it is a camera that does not please anyone, that the A7 III is better (probably), that it makes no sense to exist, that Sony has got it all wrong.
-I believe it is the perfect machine, especially if the priority is compactness (and if 150 g can make a difference).
+For some reason I thought it held up better at high ISOs.
+For me it is the perfect car, to always have behind you in the mountains and on trips.

 avatarjunior